Skip to content

 ON-DEMAND (ASYNCHRONOUS)

-Our lectures are recorded and posted online within 48 hours of the virtual lecture.
+Our lectures are recorded and posted online in our lecture library within 48 hours of the virtual lecture.
 You may watch on your own asynchronously.
-On-demand participants have up to 1-year to watch our lectures and obtain continuing education credit.

-Our lectures are recorded and posted online within 48 hours of the virtual lecture.
+Our lectures are recorded and posted online in our lecture library within 48 hours of the virtual lecture.
 You may watch on your own asynchronously.
-On-demand participants have up to 1-year to watch our lectures and obtain continuing education credit.

 Program Schedule